New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Introduction

 \section{Introduction}

 Computing the crossing number $\cross(K_{m,n})$ of the complete bipartite graph $K_{m,n}$ is a long-standing open problem, which goes back to Tur\'an in the 1940s.
-Zarankiewicz~\cite{zarankiewicz} conjectured that $\cross(K_{m,n})= Z(m,n)$, where~$Z(m,n)$ is the \emph{Zarankiewicz number}
+In 1956, Zarankiewicz~\cite{zarankiewicz} conjectured that $\cross(K_{m,n})= Z(m,n)$, where~$Z(m,n)$ is the \emph{Zarankiewicz number}

 Zarankiewicz claimed to have a proof for his conjecture, but this turned out to be false.
 The conjecture thus remains a notorious open problem.
-As Erd\"os and Guy~\cite{erdos} wrote in 1973: `Almost all questions that one can ask about crossing numbers remain unsolved', which is still true today.
-It is known that~$\cross(K_{m,n}) \leq Z(m,n)$, by exhibiting an explicit drawing of~$K_{m,n}$ in the plane with~$Z(m,n)$ crossings --- see Figure~\ref{fig:optimalexample} for an example.
+As Erd\H{o}s and Guy~\cite{erdos} wrote in 1973: `Almost all questions that one can ask about crossing numbers remain unsolved', which is still true today.
+It is known that~$\cross(K_{m,n}) \leq Z(m,n)$, by exhibiting an explicit drawing of~$K_{m,n}$ in the plane with~$Z(m,n)$ crossings --- see Figure~\ref{fig:optimalexample} for an example. \revisefinal{The conjecture is proven for some small parameters: Kleitman~\cite{kleitman} proved it for $K_{m,n}$ with $m\leq 6$, and Woodall~\cite{woodall} proved it for $K_{7,7}$ and $K_{7,9}$.}

 In this paper, we use semidefinite programming and representation theory to prove the following lower bounds. \begin{theorem} For all integers~$n$,